-In the mid-1960s, the region was opened to hunting to resident and non-resident sport hunters, and a system of licensed guides and guiding areas developed.
+In the mid-1960s, the region was opened to hunting by resident and non-resident sport hunters, and a system of licensed guides and guiding areas developed.
 By 1970, eight outfitting areas in the NWT had been legally delineated and regulated by the NWT Wildlife Act.
-Since that time, six of these areas have remained unchanged; two were affected by land appropriation in the Nahanni area by Parks Canada Agency (once in the early 1970s and again in 2009) (Deuling 2017).
+Since that time, five of these areas have remained unchanged; three were affected by land appropriation in the Nahanni and Nááts' Jhch'oh areas by Parks Canada Agency (Larter and Allaire 2016).

-Spiritual/cultural importance
+Spiritual/Cultural Importance